entelect-incubator/.NET/README.md

 ### **Phase 3**

 Now that we have deployed phase 1, we can make a few enhancements.
-Also it will be easier for the customer and admin to search and filter through the stock, so we will add that in as well.
+Also, it will be easier for the customer and admin to search and filter through the stock, so we will add that in as well.

 Overview
 - [ ] [Concurrency](https://web.microsoftstream.com/video/56e7e456-69e6-4f2b-8eec-ddb118c3aa5f?channelId=fe5bc582-9acb-4952-9b71-b29aab0bc9e9)